ansys/pystk/doc/source/api/ansys/stk/core/graphics/ISceneGlobeOverlaySettings.rst

 ISceneGlobeOverlaySettings
 ==========================

-.. py:class:: ISceneGlobeOverlaySettings
+.. py:class:: ansys.stk.core.graphics.ISceneGlobeOverlaySettings

    object

    Settings used by globe overlay objects.
 These settings only affect the scene.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: ISceneGlobeOverlaySettings

 Overview
 --------